madkarmaa/streamable-py/DOCS.md

 class InvalidPrivacySettingsError(StreamableError)
 ```

-Raised when invalid privacy settings are provided.
+Raised when invalid or no privacy settings are provided.

-This exception is raised when attempting to change privacy settings
-with invalid parameters or when no settings are provided to change.

 <a id="streamable.api.exceptions.LabelAlreadyExistsError"></a>